richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 This required some yaml massaging, but I finally got it right after some time.

-I gave first, then came back later to this issue with a clearer mind.
+I gave up first, then came back later to this issue with a clearer mind.

-The resulting files can be found in the ansible-templating subdirectory.
+The resulting files can be found in the ansible-templating-for-repos subdirectory.

 ## Gitlab provider